ACMUS-MIR/academic-kickstart/content/authors/mora/_index.md

 #  caption: A caption
 ---

-I am a musician, teacher and researcher at Músicas Regionales at Universidad de Antioquia.
-My work is about Latin American music.
+I am a musician, teacher and researcher at "Músicas Regionales" group at Universidad de Antioquia.
+My work is about Latin American music and composition of music with technologies.
+I have write books about music of Andean region of Colombia.
+As an Engeneer I work in developmentes related with music composition, music archives, Machine Learning and Music Information Retrieval.